RainManGreg/PSWordle/README.md

 `.\Start-Wordle.ps1 -LetterInCorrectSpotColor blue -LetterInWrongSpotColor yellow -LetterNotInWordColor red`

+## Using Solvers

+You can use `-cheat` to use a solver.
+Choose the algorithm with `-algorithm`.
+Choose which word to be the solver's initial guess with `-FirstWord`.
+Run a simulation with reduced console output with `-Simulation`... it will return results in a PS object.

+### Choosing the random word to guess
+Choose the word you want to guess with `-WordToGuess`.
+This is useful for testing out the solver algorithms.

+###Word selection algorithm plugin
+An alternative version of wordle is `.\Start-Wordle-AlgInput.ps`.
+You can pass in a script that chooses the word to guess from a list of possible words with the `-AlgorithmPath` parameter `-PossibleWords` that is an array of words to choose one from and return a single word to be the guess.
+Include the path to the file.

 ## Troubleshooting

 If you get an error that start-wordle.ps1 is not digitally signed you may need to change your PowerShell execution policy first: